paastech-cloud/docs/Architecture.md

 Pomegranate, the application and deployment manager, is in charge of monitoring and managing the containers' lifecycle, as well as configuring them.

-[Rust](https://www.rust-lang.org/) was used to develop the service.
-We used this programming language because we wanted a performant language that could be trusted with this job thanks to its compiler, and with support for the other technologies we use.
+The [Rust](https://www.rust-lang.org/) programming language is used to develop the service.
+We used it because we wanted an efficient language that could be trusted with this job thanks to its compiled nature, and with support for the other technologies we use through the crates ecosystem.

 Establishing communication with other services is done via [gRPC](https://grpc.io/docs/what-is-grpc/core-concepts/). gRPC imposed itself as the go-to framework for internal APIs thanks to its [high performance](https://www.nexthink.com/blog/comparing-grpc-performance)